 With demand so high, the best time to visit Havasu Falls is whenever you are able to get a reservation.

-Tickets sell out in just a few minutes, so it is good to be as flexible as possible and have plenty of backup dates for when reservations open up on February 1, 2020.
+Tickets sell out in just a few minutes, so it is good to be as flexible as possible and have plenty of backup dates for when reservations open up.
 Narrowing down what season or month you want to visit might be possible, but keep your options open.

 The air temperature is similar to Phoenix, but once you reach the campground there is plenty of shade and water keep cool.